Remington7002/RAG_Project/README.md

 # Retrieval-Augmented Generation (RAG) Project

-A Retrieval-Augmented Generation (RAG) pipeline built as part of an AI/ML internship.
-The project focuses on preparing a large-scale crypto-news dataset for downstream semantic search, vector indexing, and Retrieval-Augmented Generation.
+A Retrieval-Augmented Generation (RAG) pipeline developed as part of an AI/ML internship.
+The project processes a large-scale cryptocurrency news dataset and implements the core stages of a RAG system, including data preprocessing, document chunking, embedding generation, vector database ingestion, semantic search, and retrieval benchmarking.

+---

 ## Project Overview

-This project processes a large collection of cryptocurrency news articles and prepares the data for a RAG system.
+This project builds a complete foundation for a Retrieval-Augmented Generation system using a large cryptocurrency news corpus.

-The current pipeline includes:
+The pipeline currently covers:

-* Environment verification
+* Environment setup and verification
 * Large-scale dataset preparation
+* Text preprocessing
-* HTML cleaning
+* HTML removal
 * Unicode normalization
 * Whitespace cleanup
 * Language filtering
-* JSONL-based corpus generation
+* JSONL corpus generation
+* Document chunking
+* Sentence-Transformer embeddings
+* Embedding benchmarking
+* ChromaDB vector database ingestion
+* Semantic similarity search
+* Retrieval benchmarking
-* Automated preprocessing tests
+* Automated unit testing
-* Python virtual environment
-* CPU-based machine learning environment

-The project is designed to continue toward document chunking, embedding generation, vector database indexing, retrieval, and LLM-based response generation.
+The next stage is to connect the retrieval pipeline to an LLM and build the complete end-to-end RAG question-answering system.

 ---